 \subsection{Network methodology}

-In the previous section, we built catalogs of clumps and YSOs, that for the sake of simplicity we will call in this work substructures.
+In the previous section, we describe how we built catalogues of clumps and YSOs, which we refer to here as substructures for simplicity.
 Each substructure is associated with a specific spatial scale $s$ which corresponds to the resolution of clump extraction and YSO detection.
-These substructures can be spatially connected to each other if they overlap, i.e. if one substructure is contained within another one at a larger scale.
-The nested substructure is called a child while the container is called parent.
+These substructures can be spatially connected to each other if they overlap, that is, if one substructure is contained within another at a larger scale.
+The nested substructure is called a `child' while the container is called a `parent'.
 We define a criterion of connection between two substructures of two different spatial scales.
 This criterion must take into account the spatial extent of the substructures we consider, both child and parent.
 We establish the following inclusion criterion: two substructures are connected if at least 75\% \footnote{Here we use the 2$\sigma$ extension of the ellipses.
-We multiply each axis by $\frac{1}{\sqrt{2 \ln(2)}}$ to get the 2$\sigma$ gaussian width from the FWHM axis provided by \texttt{getsf} catalogs, then check the overlap criterion.} of the child total surface is contained inside the parent extent.
+We multiply each axis by $\frac{1}{\sqrt{2 \ln(2)}}$ to get the 2$\sigma$ Gaussian width from the FWHM axis provided by \texttt{getsf} catalogues, and then check the overlap criterion.} of the child total surface is contained inside the extent of the parent.
 The representation of our data by a connected network appears to be the most adequate description.
-Indeed, a network is composed of an ensemble of nodes, for which one node contains some data information (in nodes attributes, e.g. size, wavelength, measured flux, etc.).
-These nodes are connected together with edges that reflects specific relationship between nodes.
+Indeed, a network is composed of an ensemble of nodes, for which one node contains some data information (in nodal attributes, e.g. size, wavelength, measured flux, etc.).
+These nodes are connected together with edges that reflect the specific relationship between nodes.
 In our case, one node describes a substructure which can be a clump extracted from a specific image or a YSO.
 One edge reflects the inclusion relationship that two substructures might have.
-Moreover, a network makes it possible to organize the different scales $ s_l $ in different levels $ l $ as shown Figure \ref{Fig:Method}.
-Each of our six catalogs is associated with a $l $ level so that a total of six levels can be defined.
-The edge created between 2 nodes is oriented from the parent (high-scale) to the child (low-scale) such that an oriented network is constructed from $l = 0$ to $l = L-1$, where L is the total number of levels.
+Moreover, a network makes it possible to organise the different scales $ s_l $ in different levels $ l $ as shown in Figure \ref{Fig:Method}.
+Each of our six catalogues is associated with an $l $ level so that a total of six levels can be defined.
+The edge created between two nodes is oriented from the parent (high-scale) to the child (low-scale) such that an oriented network is constructed from $l = 0$ to $l = L-1$, where L is the total number of levels.
 In this work, $L = 6$ with $s_0 = 26~kAU$ and $s_5 = 1.4~kAU$.
 The number of substructures at each level $l$ can be written as: $\{N_0, N_1, ..., N_{L-1}\}$.
-With this method of connection between substructures and between scales, the resulting connected network contains several sub-networks that are independent of each other.
-These sub-networks are disconnected from their counterparts, they are components of the main network.
-From a physical point of view, it reflects the spatial correlation a parent has with its children.
+With this method of connection between substructures and between scales, the resulting connected network contains several subnetworks that are independent of each other.
+These subnetworks are disconnected from their counterparts; they are components of the main network.
+From a physical point of view, this organisation reflects the spatial correlation a parent has with its children.
 Indeed, a single component describes a whole complex of connected substructures that are all affiliated.
-On the contrary, two different components describes two spatially unaffiliated complexes of substructures and two independents structures are defined.
-In the rest of this paper we use the term "structure" to refer to these network components.
-Inside a structure there are nodes connected to each other.
-These nodes are labeled as follows:
+On the contrary, two different components describe two spatially unaffiliated complexes of substructures and two independent structures are defined.
+In the remainder of this paper, we use the term `structure' to refer to these network components.
+Inside a structure, there are nodes connected to each other.
+These nodes are labelled as follows: